 Still here?
-OK I’ll talk a little about this great book.
+OK, then I’ll talk a little about this great book.

 I bought this book to read about how Patagonia looks after its staff; the whole “let my people go surfing” flexible working philosophy, I didn’t expect to have my outlook on the environment fundamentally altered.